-Mineshaft Finder uses some relatively new web technologies.
+This app uses some relatively new web technologies.
 As a result, some features may be disabled for older browsers.
-So I recommend using the latest version of either Firefox or Google Chrome to avoid any limitations and to get the best performance.
+I recommend using the latest version of a major browser such as Chrome, Firefox, Edge or Safari.

-The first thing you should do is select a seed.
+The first thing you should do is select a seed and version.
 You can either type it in manually, or you can load it from your savegame.
 The latter can be done by clicking on "Load from Save..." and selecting your level.dat, or by drag&dropping the level.dat file into your browser window.
 Level.dat is a small file located in the folder of every Minecraft savegame.
 You can find the savegames in the saves folder of your Minecraft installation.
 On Windows you can use %appdata%\.minecraft\saves to get to that folder.

 You should also know that a seed is always a number (up to around 20 digits).
 If you type in anything else (like letters), it will be converted to a number.
-Mineshaft Finder does this the same way Minecraft does, so it's safe to use letters (and other characters) as well.
+The app does this the same way Minecraft does, so it's safe to use letters (and other characters) as well.